 If you would like to contribute with artwork or a review, please email us at email@example.com with your name, institution (if applicable), and how you would like to get involved!

 About the founders

-Toby Sharpe has two degrees from his time in Edinburgh.
+Toby Sharpe is a MFA candidate at the University of British Columbia.
 His interests are in queer identities, Jewish studies, depictions of the body and mind, and minority literatures.
 He co-founded Project Myopia because he was sick of being told that if he wanted change, he should make it happen himself: well… voilà.

 Rianna Walcott is a PhD researcher at Kings College London, and a graduate twiceover from University of Edinburgh.
 She used to spend a lot of time fighting anonymous racists on the internet, and has decided to pour that pent up rage into something more productive.
 Mainly, she’s looking for the respect she would receive automatically, were she a straight white man.